 In the short term:

-- Get adequate sleep, aim for 7 to 8 hours as sleep and your immune health go hand in hand
+- Get adequate sleep – 7 to 8 hours sleep and your immune health go hand in hand

 - Maintain a healthy weight – Eat a healthy diet with lots of fruit and vegetables, remember our immune system evolved with us eating a diet of grains, vegetables, fruit and protein.
 Start with making your plate half vegetables of different colours, ¼ carbs and ¼ protein